Maya Yukihi: Early and personal life

+Yukihi attended and graduated from Ferris University, majoring in the English Department.
+Afterwards, she worked as an office associate at a bank before turning to professional wrestling.
+Yukihi is multilingual, speaking fluent Japanese, English, Korean, and Spanish.

 Professional wrestling career

 Ice Ribbon (2014–2021)

 Yukihi was first introduced to Ice Ribbon on July 12, 2014, as a trainee named "Yuki", however, Yukihi made her official debut on November 24 under the name Maya Yukihi at Yokohama Ribbon V, where she teamed with Tsukushi, as both unsuccessfully challenged the team of Mochi Miyagi and Tomoka Nakagawa.
 On November 14, 2015, Yukihi aligned herself with Risa Sera, naming their team "Azure Revolution".

 On July 18, 2016, Yukihi received her first title match when she challenged Tsukasa Fujimoto for the ICE×60 Championship, but was unsuccessful.
 Yukihi participated in the ICE×60 Championship Tournament and managed to get to the second round on November 23, where she was eliminated by Hiragi Kurumi.

 Through 2017, Azure Revolution began to pursue after the International Ribbon Tag Team Championship.
 They received their first title match against Kurumi and Tsukushi on April 24, but were unsuccessful. when the International Ribbon Tag Team Championship was vacated on September 9, Azure Revolution entered an eight-team tournament to win the vacant championship on October 29, when they defeated the Lovely Butchers (Hamuko Hoshi and Miyagi) in the finals.

 Azure Revolution held the title until July 1, 2018, where they defeated by Lovely Butchers, ending their reign at 245 days with 7 successful title defenses.
 On December 9, Yukihi won a tournament to determine the No. 1 contender for the ICE×60 Championship by defeating Maika Ozaki in the finals.
 On December 31, at Ice Ribbon's biggest event RibbonMania, Yukihi defeated Fujimoto to win the ICE×60 Championship for the first time.